In Part 1 I argued how when taken to the extreme, empathy turns from a liberating tool into a set of shackles.

 Those with no money or resources ought not to wish the world’s wealth burned to the ground.

-Those with no connections or knowhow shouldn’t be allowed tear all networks apart.
+Those with no connections or knowhow shouldn’t be allowed to tear all networks apart.

 Those who are healthy shouldn’t get sick to make others feel better.